open-telemetry/opentelemetry-collector-contrib/receiver/filelogreceiver/README.md

   - The fingerprint of the file (`Fingerprint.first_bytes`).
   - The byte offset from the start of the file, indicating the position in the file from where the `filelog` receiver continues reading the file (`Offset`).
-  - An arbitrary set of file attributes, e.g. the name of the file (`FileAttributes`).
+  - An arbitrary set of file attributes, such as the name of the file (`FileAttributes`).

 Exactly how this information is serialized depends on the type of storage being used.